Chapter 22. Spring.NET Web Framework

 </system.web>

-the configuration of MappingHandlerFactoryConfigurer is shown below
+The configuration of MappingHandlerFactoryConfigurer is shown:

 <objects xmlns="http://www.springframework.net">